 Clicker training is becoming more popular now.
 Make a noise with the clicker when the cat does something which is considered good behavior.
 It will let them know that this is something that you like and hopefully will do it more frequently.

-Most Domestic Longhairs are friendly and love to spend time with children.
-This breed has a slight preference to being held.
-So while more than half like it, it’s still quite common to find many of this breed which don’t care for it.
+Most Domestic Longhairs are friendly and love to spend time with children as long as they are not abused by them.
+This breed has a slight preference for being held.
+So while more than half like it, it’s still quite common to find many of this breed that don’t care for it.

-If you happen to get one that does not like being held you may need to remind your children of this to avoid having a cat that ends up avoiding the kids.
+If you happen to get one that does not like being held you may need to remind your children.
+Talking to your children about your pets likes and dislikes can help keep you from having a cat that ends up avoiding the kids.
 Because this breed is fairly forgiving you really should not have any long term issues even if the children repeatedly do some things it doesn’t like.
 Fortunately the Longhairs cats are generally not aggressive towards children.

-Like their cousins, the Domestic Shorthair, these cats are also most comfortable at room temperature (65-75 degrees).
-The long fur on the cats is designed to withstand cold temperatures.
-This allows them to better adapt to living in colder areas.
+Like their cousins, the Domestic Shorthairs, these cats are also most comfortable at room temperature (65-75 degrees).
+The long fur on the cats is designed to withstand cold temperatures, but they don’t do as well in heat.
+Their long fur allows them to better adapt to living in colder areas.

-Always have lots of water available for the cats to drink, especially if you live in hot areas.
+Always have lots of water available for your cat to drink, especially if you live in hot areas.
 This will help them stay cool and keep them hydrated.

-These may need low to moderate attention from the owners.
-Many enjoy being lap cats where they will sit beside you and hope you will give them some affection.
+These need low to moderate attention from the owners.
+Many enjoy being lap cats and they will sit beside you and hope you will give them some affection.
 Usually they can be coaxed into playing if you have a toy they enjoy.

 But because this is a mutt breed, the most we can say about them are generalities.
 It is possible that yours may be the one that likes to quietly observe the family from the edge of a room.
 It is impossible to tell which kind you have before you bring them home and spend some time with them.

-However, even the most antisocial cats usually still love to play with their owners if you provide them something interesting to play with.
+However, even the most antisocial cats usually still love to play with their owners if you have something interesting for them to play with.
 Even if they don’t want to play with you, giving them a puzzle game where the reward is a treat should still keep them in a good mood and stimulate their mind.